weaveworks/weave/weavedns/README.md

  * The server may give unreachable IPs as answers, since it doesn't try to filter by reachability.
 If you use subnets, align your hostnames with the subnets.
- * We use UDP multicast to find out about remote names (from Weave DNS servers on other hosts); this likely won't scale well beyond a certain point T.B.D., so we'll have to come up with another scheme.
+ * We use UDP multicast to find out about remote names (from weaveDNS servers on other hosts); this likely won't scale well beyond a certain point T.B.D., so we'll have to come up with another scheme.